Table of Contents

 Look at the animated US population pyramid from 1950 to 2050 that shows the aging of the boomers.

 You can alsocreate your own pyramids and tables for almost any country in the world using current and projected population from the US Census Bureau.

 In the US, the population is growing at a rate of about 1.7% annually.
 This growth rate results in a more square-like structure in our pyramid.
 A lump in the pyramid between the ages of about 35 to 50 represents the post-WW II baby boom.
 As this cohort ages and climbs up the pyramid, there is a much greater demand for medical and other geriatric services.

 The US census bureau's current population counter.
 Refresh it to note the change.

-State & County Quick Facts - quick, easy access to facts about people, business, and geography – excellent source of information on US/State/County populations
+State and County Quick Facts -- quick, easy access to facts about people, business and geography – excellent source of information on US/State/County populations